clabordec/exchange-admin-center/README.md

 <h1>Office 365 Exchange</h1>
-This project outlines the troubleshooting process of Outlook Office 365 using command line switches.<br />
+This project outlines a comprehensive guide for setting up a simulated Microsoft 365 Exchange environment.<br />

 <h2>Environments and Technologies Used</h2>